loot/libloot/README.md

 Make sure you have [Rust](https://www.rust-lang.org/) installed.

 The `LIBLOOT_REVISION` environment variable is used to embed the commit hash into the build.
 If it's not defined then `unknown` will be used instead.
+The Cargo build script will automatically define it if libloot is built from a Git repository and `git` is accessible from your `PATH`.

 To define it in PowerShell, run:

 ```powershell
 $env:LIBLOOT_REVISION = git rev-parse --short HEAD